PSDI-UK/data-transfer-container/USERGUIDE.md

 ### Cyberduck CLI (Duck)

+:construction: *This section is still under construction* :construction:

 This is a command-line interface for Cyberduck, useful for data transferring.
 Common commands for using this are as follows.